Charcoal-SE/tools/revision-downloader/README.md

 - Run the script.
 - Grab some beers and wait a couple of hours - the script downloads ±900 posts per hour.
 - Profit!
+- The script might fail under certain circumstances (e.g. a hickup in the Internet connection), or it might produce a handful of empty files.
+In those cases, it is best just to delete the already downloaded posts from `input.txt` and start the script again.
+I\
+haven't seen any rate limiting by Stack Exchange yet.

  [1]: http://www.satimage.fr/software/downloads/Satimage411.pkg
  [2]: http://data.stackexchange.com/stackoverflow/query/646101/